Thelymitra matthewsii: Taxonomy and naming

 Thelymitra matthewsii was first formally described in 1911 by Thomas Frederic Cheeseman from a specimen collected by Richard Henry Matthews and the description was published in Transactions and Proceedings of the New Zealand Institute.
 The specific epithet (matthewsii) honours the collector of the type specimen.

 Distribution and habitat

-The spiral sun orchid grows in open forest and disturbed sites such as recently exposed soil in gullies.
+Spiral sun orchid grows in open forest and disturbed sites such as recently exposed soil in gullies.
 It is found on the extreme north of the North Island of New Zealand, in widely separated sites in Victoria and in south-eastern South Australia.
 It was previously more widespread in New Zealand then thought to be extinct there until it was rediscovered in the 1980s.
 It appears to be extinct at the type location.

 Conservation

-Thelymitra matthewsii is classified as "threatened - nationally critical" in New Zealand, as "vulnerable" under the Victorian Flora and Fauna Guarantee Act 1988 and as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
+Thelymitra matthewsii is classified as 'threatened - nationally critical' in New Zealand, as 'vulnerable' under the Victorian Flora and Fauna Guarantee Act 1988 and as 'vulnerable' under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
 The main threats to the species are habitat disturbance and destruction, altered fire regimes, weed invasion and grazing.
 A recovery plan has been prepared for the species in Australia.